 Thanks to programs like these, home ownership can be a reality for more individuals and families.
 Even if you have less-than-great credit, no credit, no down payment, or a combination of all these things, you still have options.

-Finding the right program is an important first step, and the next step is finding the right lender.
+Finding the right program is an essential first step, and the next step is finding the right lender.
 There are a variety of lending companies that offer these programs, so you’ll want to compare their offers to find the best deal.

 We can help you with that part.
 Simply head over to our home loans review page and compare a variety of companies apples to apples.